level-level/ll-voordemensen/README.md

 ### Composer installation (alternative method)
 It's also possible to download the plugin via Packagist.
-Keep in mind that if you do, you will need to build the assets yourself.
+Keep in mind that if you do, your composer should be setup in a way that packages of the type `wordpress-plugin` are installed in your `wp-content/plugins` directory.
-For this to work, see `package.json`.

 ## Configuration
 To configure the plugin, just fill in your client name in the VoordeMensen plugin settings screen.